Jckf/DH-Support/protocol.md

 Based on information from [here](https://gitlab.com/s809/minecraft-lod-mod/-/wikis/Protocol) and the Distant Horizons source code.

+## Data types

+### Strings
+Strings are UTF-8 encoded, prefixed by an int containing their length.

+### Short strings
+Short strings are UTF-8 encoded, prefixed by a short containing their length.

+### Optional fields
+Optional fields are prefixed by a single byte with value 0 or 1 to signal their presence.

 ## Plugin messages

 Common header sent with all messages.